tachyons/bhakt_script/README.md

 How dare you ask for tests when our soldiers are struggling in the border

-### Term 'bakt' in this contest is purley political satire and not associated with any religion or group
+### Term 'bakt' in this context is purley political satire and not associated with any religion or group

 ## License